VioletZhouECE/HTN-backend-challenge/README.md

 # How to run the code
 Prerequisites: NodeJS and Postgres.
-1. Clone the code and install all the packages (npm install).
+1. Clone the code and install all the packages (run "npm install").
 2. Create a new Postgres database.
 You can also just use the default database: "postgres".
 3. Create a .env file with the following keys:
    ```